juanpc2018/How-to-convert-a-MacPro-5-1-2010-PSU-to-ATX/README.md

 another problem is holding the original power connector to the case without PSU. </br>
 the "easy" option is to run a standard power cable insde the case, through the square hole on the back. </br>

+Fitting a New ATX SFF-L PSU inside the Original PSU case/shell, maybe possible. </br>